 6 – Disconnect

 Clicking on this button will disconnect the browser terminal from your VPS.
-Connect again by clicking on the Browser Terminal link from your VPS dashboard in hPanel.
+Connect again by clicking on the Browser Terminal link from your VPS dashboard.

 Common Issues and Troubleshooting

-Close the browser terminal, reboot your VPS from hPanel, and reopen the browser terminal.
+Close the browser terminal, reboot your VPS from the VPS dashboard and reopen the browser terminal.

 It’s generally not recommended to access this feature from your mobile device due to screen size restraints.
 If you’d like to manage your VPS from your mobile device, you can use SSH to log in to your VPS and run the commands using SSH from a mobile device client.

-Those characters are non-ASCII characters copied from the terminal that can’t be displayed on a text box.
-It might be rendered correctly if you copy and paste them somewhere else, but, as a general rule, it’s always advisable not to copy and/or paste non-ASCII characters from the browser terminal.
+These are non-ASCII characters copied from the terminal that cannot be displayed in a text box.
+While they might render correctly if copied and pasted elsewhere, it's generally advisable to avoid copying and/or pasting non-ASCII characters from the browser terminal.